Table of Contents

 Sorry.
 Not this one.
 The placement should be logical and the logic depends on the context.
 Here are the common tips.

 - Follow the natural track of an eye.
-In Western culture we read from left to right and from the top down, so if your CTA button is immersed in text, it`s better to put it somewhere on the right and after the text explanation.
+In Western culture, we read from left to right and from the top down, so if your CTA button is immersed in the text, it’s better to put it somewhere on the right and after the text explanation.
 But not in your website footer, please!
 Keep all this CTA content above the fold.

-- Despite the fact all the users examine a webpage from the left upper corner, there`s no use to put the CTA there.
-The button should be placed after the body of the text in order for user to understand what this button is for.
+- Despite the fact all the users examine a webpage from the left upper corner, there’s no use to put the CTA there.
+The button should be placed after the body of the text in order for the user to understand what this button is for.

 - And if there is no text?
 Great.
 Then you are free to put it to the left or, better, to the center of the page.
 That guarantees no one will miss it.
 But in that case, think twice about the copy!

 5. Make it win the competition!

 If your CTA is not the only one on a page, make it look the most important.
 When you give choice to users, highlight the option which you want them to choose.
 How?
 By using the bright color, muting the other buttons and putting your winner button to the top of the visual hierarchy.

 Don’t let your CTA get lost in the other content.
 Giving white space to the button will tell users there’s something important here.